-Prior to 1 January 2018, the consolidated accounts were prepared under the historical cost convention, except for derivative financial instruments, equity instruments, inventories - trading properties and available for sale assets, which were measured at fair value.
+Prior to 1 January 2018, the consolidated accounts were prepared under the historical cost convention, except for derivative financial instruments, equity instruments and government bonds, which were measured at fair value.
 Following the adoption of IFRS 9, a number of other financial instruments have been measured at fair value, including debtor loans and vendor finance loans.

-The consolidated accounts are presented in euro (or €), which is the Group's functional and presentational currency.
-The figures shown in the consolidated accounts are stated in (€) thousands.
+The consolidated accounts are presented in euro (or \in), which is the Group's functional and presentational currency.
+The figures shown in the consolidated accounts are stated in (\in) thousands.